DataDog/integrations-core/consul/README.md

 `consul.check`:

-The Datadog Agent submits a service check for each Consul Health Check in your cluster, tagging each with:
+The Datadog Agent submits a service check for each of the cluster's Health Checks, tagging each with:

 * `service:<name>`, if Consul reports a `ServiceName`
 * `consul_service_id:<id>`, if Consul reports a `ServiceID`